HealthStaff Recruitment Fact Sheet for Overseas Nurses and Midwives

 English Language Skills Requirements

 If your secondary nursing education was not conducted in English then you will be required to undertake an approved English test.
-The preferred English test used is the Academic International English Language Testing System (IELTS).
+The preferred English test used is the Academic test.
 The test has four components reading, listening, writing and speaking.
-Visit IELTS to find your nearest centre and test fees.
+Visit PTE Academic or IELTS to find your nearest centre and test fees.

 To register as a nurse or midwife in Australia you will need to download the application form and accompanying information.